-- Go to Insert button on the UpSlide tab and select Insert Subsection from the drop-down menu or press Ctrl+Shift+B.
+- Go to Insert on the UpSlide tab, select Insert Subsection from the drop-down menu, or press Ctrl+Shift+B.

-If UpSlide refuses to insert a subsection you will need to add the subsection from the Outline pane (explained in the next paragraph).
+If UpSlide refuses to insert a subsection, you will need to add the subsection from the Outline pane.

 Rename sections and subsections from their divider slides

-Change the text directly on a divider slide and press refresh to update your Contents page.
-Don't edit the names from the contents page as it will be overwritten by what is used on the divider slide.
+Change the text directly on a divider slide and press Refresh to update your Table of Contents.
+Don't edit the names from the agenda slide, as it will be overwritten by what is used on the divider slide.